justynjen/Mind-Body--Keto/recipes/_posts/2017-04-12-keto-dak-bulgogi--spicy-korean-chicken.md

 This is KETO KOREAN RIDICULICIOUSNESS!

 Currently, I’m in Rhode Island and staying with my cousin and her Korean husband, whose family was really the first to introduce me to legit Korean food.
-I LOVE LOVE LOVE the blend of sweet and spicy, the freshness, the soul-warming awesomeness – PROBLEM IS, &nbsp;it’s not super keto or glutenfree in its original form.
+I LOVE LOVE LOVE the blend of sweet and spicy, the freshness, the soul-warming awesomeness – PROBLEM IS, &nbsp;it’s not super keto or gluten free in its original form.

 BUT I NEED IT IN MY LIFE!!
 So, of course I’m taking the opportunity to test out the recipes I’ve been working on with family who can let me know if it tastes authentic.
 And GUESS WHAT, HONEYBUNS!?!?
 THEY’RE PASSING WITH DELICIOUS FLYING COLORS!